mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 ---

-## Why the Middle Matters
+## Why the Gray Area Matters
-Working in this middle space means understanding two very different sets of priorities — and being able to explain them to each other without either side glazing over.
+Working in this gray area means understanding two very different sets of priorities and being able to explain them to each other without either side glazing over.

 It’s about:
 - Translating *“this is how it’s always been done”* into *“here’s how it could work better — without breaking the rules.”*
 - Showing fast-moving engineers that not all obstacles are “technical debt” — some are guardrails that exist for a reason.
 - Finding solutions that feel like progress to both sides, even if they define progress differently.

-> *The bridge doesn’t just connect two sides — it’s what keeps progress alive.*
+> *The bridge doesn’t just connect two sides — it’s what keeps progress alive.* ∞

 The bridge is the only thing that keeps them moving forward.